Alabaster is a natural stone that is soft enough to carve. It is not the same thing as the mineral actually called alabaster by geologists.

 Much of the alabaster that is mined cannot be used.
 Only the translucent stone can be used for lighting.
 The other is cut away.

 Alabaster has been around for a very long time.
 Alabaster was used in Bible times.
 Ancient Egyptian alabaster carvings and vessels can be seen in many museums.
-Both the ancient Chinese and Greeks also carved alabaster.
+The ancient Chinese and Greeks carved alabaster.

+Alabaster started to be used for lighting nearly as soon as electric bulbs replaced open flames.
 Early bulbs were clear and glary.
-The beautiful translucence of alabaster is the perfect way to hide the bulb and other electric parts and soften it's glare.
+The beautiful translucence of alabaster is the perfect way to hide the bulb and other electric parts and soften its glare.

 This is easy.
 Heat evaporates the water from the stone.
 If the dark area is surrounded by a chalky white ring, it is most likely heat discoloration.
 Another clue is that it is on the inside and not on the outside, where it was exposed to less heat.